-Under IFRS, an impairment loss for assets other than goodwill are reversed during periods subsequent to the impairment if certain conditions are met.
+Under IFRS, an impairment loss for assets other than goodwill is reversed during periods subsequent to the impairment if certain conditions are met.
 Reversals of impairment losses are not permitted under U.S. GAAP.
-During 2010, WET partially reversed an impairment loss related to customer relationships that had been recorded during 2008.
+During 2010, W.E.T. partially reversed an impairment loss related to customer relationships that had been recorded during 2008.